 At Bottaro Law, our attorneys help nursing home residents and family members who have experienced losses due to wandering and elopement from nursing homes in Massachusetts and Rhode Island.
-These are what the medical community calls “never events.”
+These are what the medical ministry calls “never events.”
 Like bedsores and other nursing home injuries, with proper care and supervision, wandering and elopement should never be allowed to happen.

 While wandering and elopement are often discussed together, they are two distinct issues that can arise from inadequate nursing home care.

 Nursing Home Wandering vs. Elopement

 Wandering is the term used to describe the situation where residents walk aimlessly around a nursing home, without regard for their own safety or personal needs.

 Wandering nursing home residents are at risk for falls and other injuries resulting from inadequate supervision, dangerous conditions on the premises, access to stairwells, access to medications, and other major safety concerns.
 While certain conditions may be reasonably safe for the average person, they can present significant health and safety risks for elderly individuals who may be frail or have cognitive impairments.

 Elopement refers to the situation where an elderly resident purposefully leaves their nursing home.
 Eloping without supervision and without the resident’s medications can lead to dire, and in some cases life-endangering circumstances.
 One study has shown that 10 percent of all lawsuits against nursing homes involve claims arising out of an elopement, with 70 percent of all elopement lawsuits involving a fatal incident.